GraemeMalcolm/AI-102/instructions/09-language-understanding-app.md

     - **Culture**: English (*if this option is not available, leave it blank*)
     - **Description**: Natural language clock
     - **Prediction resource**: *Your Language Understanding prediction resource*

+    If your **Clock** app isn't opened automatically, open it.

-4. If a panel with tips for creating an effective Language Understanding app is displayed, close it.
+    If a panel with tips for creating an effective Language Understanding app is displayed, close it.

 ## Create intents

-The first thing well do in the new app is to define some intents.
+The first thing we'll do in the new app is to define some intents.

 1. On the **Intents** page, select **&#65291; Create** to create a new intent named **GetTime**.
 2. In the **GetTime** intent, add the following utterances as example user input: